 Doing this gives me a good idea if I have something worthwhile to turn into a brilliant speech.

-You might not be looking to turn your writing into a speech but you might be wanting to turn it into money for you.
+You might not be looking to turn your writing into a speech but you might want people to understand and act on what you have written.

 So go on, give it a try.
 And while you’re at it…